 I am purchasing a new home, can the viewer locate water quality results for a particular well or property?

-No. Anytime you invest in a new home or property with a private well we strongly encourage you to have it
+No. Well data is not publicly available to a specific property.
+Anytime you invest in a new home or property with a private well we strongly encourage you to have it

 inspected by a certified well inspector and have it sampled for some basic water quality concerns at that time.